gohugoio/hugo/content/en/hosting-and-deployment/deployment-with-rsync.md

 #!/bin/sh
 USER=my-user
 HOST=my-server.com
-DIR=my/directory/to/topologix.fr/   # the directory where your web site files should go
+DIR=my/directory/to/topologix.fr/   # the directory where your website files should go

 hugo && rsync -avz --delete public/ ${USER}@${HOST}:~/${DIR} # this will delete everything on the server that's not in the local public folder